azurecrystalz/azurecrystalz.github.io/source/_posts/toward-the-sound-of-applause.md

   {% endbubble %}

   {% bubble Granny %}
-    Oya, Takashi-kun.
-Hello there, are you on a walk?
+    Oya.
+Hello, youngun.
+Are you on a walk?
   {% endbubble %}

   {% bubble Kuguri %}
-    Yo, Rani.
+    Hey there, *lány*[^1].
 It’s good to see you’re well.
   {% endbubble %}

   {% bubble Granny %}